 Indigestion during cardio workouts is common because the muscles used in the exercise divert blood flow away from your digestive tract, upsetting the works.
 What's even more upsetting is that the impact from running, the forward lean of cycling or improper breathing patterns while swimming can actually promote indigestion by stimulating your insides in uncomfortable ways.

 Time Your Nutrition

-Working out on an empty stomach can leave you depleted of energy, but you must time your meals correctly to avoid indigestion.
-Small snacks are fine up to the last hour before your workout, but large meals should be eaten at least three hours prior.
+Working out on an empty stomach can leave you depleted of energy, but you must time your pre-workout meals correctly to avoid indigestion.
+Small snacks of 100 to 300 calories are fine up to the last hour before your workout, but large meals containing lots of fat and protein should be eaten at least three hours prior.

 If you think you might experience indigestion during your workout, take an over-the-counter acid reducer before you start.
 Another option is to keep an antacid tablet in your pocket so you can chew it mid-workout if you feel symptoms coming on.

 Change Your Technique

 Leaning forward into an aerodynamic cyclist pose puts pressure on your abdomen and causes acid to rise, so experiment with a more upright posture.
 The constant impact of running shakes up your insides and causes problems, so modify your gait to minimize bounce and maximize forward motion.
-Swimmers should learn to exhale underwater so they don't have to both exhale and inhale when they turn their head.
-This way, they will gulp less air that can cause indigestion.
-No matter your sport, focus on shock absorption and smooth breathing techniques to keep things running smoothly.
+As a bonus, this also makes you a more efficient runner.